| RAID Data RecoveryRAID Rebuilding With

 Obtain the original card or find out the card make and model and

+purchase this.
 Assuming you have no idea where the disks belong

 in the RAID then you must find a point on the disk where the data